-Hawaii first crafted tourism plans starting in 1980.
-However, UHERO said “until now, the State’s policy toward tourism has been to accommodate its growth.
+Hawaii has been crafting tourism plans starting over forty years ago. .
+However, UHERO pointed out that “until now, the State’s policy toward tourism has been to accommodate its growth.
 With HTA’s new [plans]… that is about to change!”

 “By 2024, together with the community, the visitor industry will be rooted in mālama — to take care of this place and each other.
 Oahu will live in joy, abundance, and resilience because visitors and residents understand what is pono, and have respect for each other and the environment.”